 Nuuk Art Museum has a small collection of paintings by the Danish artist Harald Moltke (1871-1960).
-Harald Moltke was of the Danish aristocracy and partly grew up in South Carolina, USA.
+Harald Moltke was a member of the Danish aristocracy and artly grew up in South Carolina, USA.

-Harald Moltke first came to Greenland as an illustrator on a geological expedition in 1898, but it was The litererary Greenland Expedition with Knud Rasmussen from 1902-04 which supplied him with images for the rest of his life and made him famous.
-In between the two expeditions to Greenland Moltke studied and painted the Northern lights in Iceland and Lapland.
+Harald Moltke came first to Greenland as an illustrator on a geological expedition in 1898, but it was The Danish Literary Greenland Expedition with Knud Rasmussen in 1902-04 which inspired him for the rest of his life and even made him famous.
+In between the two expeditions to Greenland, Moltke studied and painted Northern lights in Iceland and Lapland.

-Arctic expeditions were part of the enlightenment in Europe as collecting knowledge and mapping the world outside of the well-known Europe.
-In the 19th century these expeditions became prestige projects for seafaring and great power nations.
-In the last part of the 19th century Scandinavia left a mark on these Arctic expeditions.
-From being national initiated prestige projects, scientists began planning and initiating these expeditions out of scientific value.
-In this last category was The Literary Greenland Expedition, but that does not mean that there was no prestige in it.*
+Arctic expeditions were part of the Enlightenment project of mapping and collecting knowledge about the world outside Europe.
+However, in the 19th century these expeditions became also prestige projects for seafaring and great power nations.
+In the last part of the 19th century Scandinavia left its mark on these expeditions into the Arctic; from being projects of national prestige, it would now increasingly be scientists to plan and undertake these expeditions, driven by scientific interest.
+The Literary Greenland Expedition falls exactly into this last category, although that does not mean that there was no prestige involved too.*

-The object of the expedition was to collect and establish Inuit’s own myths and understanding of the world.
-The participants on the expedition were Ludvig Mylius-Erichsen, Knud Rasmussen, Harald Moltke, Alfred Berthelsen og Jørgen Brønlund.
+The aim of the expedition was to discover and collect the Inuit’s myths and their understanding of the world.
+The participants to the expedition were Ludvig Mylius-Erichsen, Knud Rasmussen, Harald Moltke, Alfred Berthelsen and Jørgen Brønlund.

 The paintings in Nuuk Art Museum’s collection are all related to The Literary Greenland Expedition.
-Some are from the expedition, other painted shortly afterwards and two large paintings are painted 40 years after.
-These two paintings are distinctively more dramatic and staged than the other paintings made during and shortly after the expedition.
+Some are sketches from the expedition, others are painted shortly afterwards, and two large paintings were not painted until 40 years later.
+These two late paintings are distinctively more dramatic and staged than those made during and shortly after the expedition in 1902-04.

 Inside the hut

-In a painting from 1903 we visit a family or are inside a turf hut.
-The window and it’s light catches the viewer’s eyes.
-Outside there’s blueish icebergs and a dark yellow sky.
+In a painting from 1903 we find ourselves inside a turf hut, perhaps visiting a family.
+The window in the middle of the scene and the light beyond catch the viewer’s eyes: outside we glimpse blueish icebergs and a dark yellow sky.

-Two men sits infront of the window and are lit up from behind by the light outside which creates yellowish spots of sun on their clothes.
-In the right side of the painting sits a woman holding a toddler standing on her lap.
-The light from the window reflects a red warm light in their clothes nuances of the brown interio to the left in the painting.
+Two men sit in front of the window and are lit up from behind, the light outside creating yellowish spots of sun on their clothes.
+On the right side of the painting sits a woman and holds a toddler standing on her lap.
+The light from the window reflects warm and red on their clothes, like nuances of the brown interior on left-hand side of the painting.

-The men and the woman are clothed for the outdoors as if they were visiting; the men with anoraks, and the woman in kamiks, sealskin shorts and anorak.
-The child only in a light kind of dress.
+The men and the woman are rather clothed for the outdoors, as if they were visiting; the men with anoraks, and the woman in kamiks, sealskin shorts and anorak.
+The child wears only a kind of white light nightgown.

 They sit all in a row.
-The man in the middle are turned towards the viewer as he was saying something – it could be a conversation for the painter or a pose.
-In the left side of the painting is some interior in brown colours.
-The party is encased by a warmth and a domestic feeling created by the colours.
-The painting is like a picture caught in a moment of everyday life.
-It might be christmas or some other festival as the traditional oil lamp is in the window sill.
+The man in the middle turns towards the viewer as if he wanted to say something – there could be a conversation going on, or maybe it is a pose for the painter.
+We are embraced by warmth and a comfortable homelike feeling, created by the brown tones.
+The painting is like a portrayal of a moment in everyday life, or of some casual occurrence.
+It might be Christmas or some other festivity as the traditional oil lamp is in the window sill.

-Moltke’s brush strokes are wide – he is creating details by using colour.
+Moltke’s brush strokes are wide – it is by colour shades that he creates details.

-The men sit in continuation of the window – the outside – whereas the woman and child are placed further inside the hut.
-Even though it seems to be a picture caught in the moment the placement of the men and the woman with child might be read as inserted gender roles.
-The woman at home; the man outside in the rugged nature.
+The men sit as a continuation of the window – i.e. of the outside – whereas the woman and child are placed further inside the hut.
+Even though it seems to be a picture caught in the moment, the different positioning of men and woman with child might be read as inscribed in gender roles: the woman at home, the man outside in the rugged nature.

-A row of wandering Inuit forms an image on a painting dated both 1903 and 1945.
-All are they in fur clothes in light and dark earth colours.
-In the background are snowcovered mountains and fjord or sea with pieces of ice.
+A row of wandering Inuit constitutes the subject a painting dated both 1903 and 1945.
+They all wear fur clothes in light and dark earthy colours.
+In the background are snowclad mountains and a fjord, and sea with pieces of ice.

-There is a play of lines through the painting created of bodies and glances and gazes.
-A beginning of this play could start with the man with the spear across his shoulder forming a cross with his body.
-From there we are unnoiticeable guided down the line, through glances and gazes, through arms, legs and movements – all the way down back to the main character.
-The one voicing the singing with his head laid back and open mouth.
-He seems to be singing or calling something out.
+A play of lines created by bodies and gazes goes through the painting.
+We are drawn into the picture by the man holding a spear across his shoulder, thus forming a cross with his body.
+From there we are unnoticeably guided down the lines, through glances and gazes, through arms, legs and movements – all the way down into the background.
+There hindmost in the picture we find the main character, a figure with closed eyes, his head laid back and the mouth open, that seems to be singing or calling something out.

-These lines creates the movement in the image – and the feeling of the picture being paused almost as if the viewer pressed play on a remote controll the entire procession would resume wandering and singing.
+These lines across the image create movement and, correspondingly, also the picture’s feeling of having being “paused” – almost as if the viewer could press play on a remote control and the entire procession would then resume wandering and singing.

 In his time

-Even though Moltke’s work s of art are part of some kind of realism as a documenting/recording painting – and even though the Literary Greenland Expedition was critical to the Danish colonial power in Greenland – it is not a critical view that marks the paintings at Nuuk Art Museum.
+Even though Moltke worked with realist and documentary painting, and even though the Literary Greenland Expedition was critical of the Danish colonial power in Greenland – still it is not a critical view the one we find in his paintings at Nuuk Art Museum.

-However, the Danish journalist and writer Henrik Wivel argues that Moltke’s Northern light paintings from Iceland and Lapland are part of the main currents in his time, e.g. symbolism.
-The Swedish writer and painter August Strindberg called these artist the aristocracy of nerve as they painted with an immense sensibility and registering even the smallest molecular movements in air – as light in the dark.***
+However, Danish journalist and writer Henrik Wivel argues that Moltke’s northern lights paintings from Iceland and Lapland are part of the main currents in his time, i.e. the modern breakthrough and symbolism – the artists that Swedish writer and painter August Strindberg called the aristocracy of nerve, since “with immense sensibility and sensitivity they registered even the minimum molecular motions in air.
+Like light in the dark.” ***

-Some of Harald Moltke’s paintings at Nuuk Art Museum is finished 40 years after the expedition and seems retrospective, staged and romantic – the paintings during and following immediately the expedition seems marked by a moment in time and by the people he met.
+Some of Harald Moltke’s paintings at Nuuk Art Museum were finished 40 years after the expedition and appear somewhat retrospective, staged and romantic; others, realized during and immediately following the expedition, are more documentary in nature and seem marked by a particular moment in time and by the people the artist met.